-Over the course of a 70-year career, Wright designed on paper roughly 1,000 structures, including offices, skyscrapers, schools, museums, churches and hotels.
+Wright is said to have called the living room in the Allen House one of his best, and experts agree.
+Architectural writers who have visited go as far as calling it “one of the great rooms of the 20th century.”
+Wright designed on paper roughly 1,000 structures, including offices, skyscrapers, schools, museums, churches and hotels.
 About 500 of his designs were built; 400 remain standing, including roughly 60 that are open to the public.
-The only two Wright-designed structures in Kansas are here in Wichita and both are open to the public.

-Allen House in College Hill operates as a museum to show Wright’s prairie house style, which emphasized horizontal lines, earth tones and a continuous blending of interiors and exteriors.
-USA Today has named it one of the top 10 Wright home tours due to its restored condition and the amount of original furnishings.
+The Allen House operates as a museum to show Wright’s prairie style, which emphasized horizontal lines, earth tones and a continuous blending of interiors and exteriors.
+USA Today has named it one of the top 10 Wright home tours due to its restored condition and the amount of original furnishings, which continues to expand.